McXtrace: Description

 McXtrace works in the way that a user describes his/her beamline in a special file.
-This file is the analyzed by the system and converted into a c-file which may be compiled on the target computing system where the simulation is to be run.
+This file is then analyzed by the system and converted into a c-file which may be compiled on the target computing system where the simulation is to be run.
 The beamline file generally contains relative coordinates of the devices present in the beamline.

+McXtrace is well suited to describe X-ray synchrotron beam-lines by assembling a series of so-called components: